 Green furniture refinishing is quite easy.
 You’ll be surprised at how nicely an old piece can look after just 30 minutes of your time.
 I recently acquired an old pine dresser that was in need of some TLC.
 I decided to condition the wood using some kitchen ingredients on hand in my pantry.
 It’s an easy job and you’ll be able to use your furniture about 12 hours after applying this green furniture refinishing coat.
+I also added the finishing touch which was my engraved name on the side.
+I´m glad I got my supplies from boss laser first.
 Also if it happens that you may want to replace some furniture you can also visit furniture stores Florence sc or any other store like www.taburet.co.il and resolve the issue yourself, also, as a recommendation your furniture will look really good with some rugs-il as decoration .

 So what do you need?
 Two things, that’s all.
 Vinegar and oil.

 And a washcloth, to apply it.

 Here’s my Green Furniture Refinishing Project, Before and After:

 This particular pine dresser had red paint rings on the top.
 You can see in the photo that there is still a faint discoloration from the red paint pigment.
 I had to lightly sand and scrape the paint off before applying the vinegar and oil to the dresser’s top.
 I was careful not to create deep scratches or to remove the finish too deeply.
 The oil based coating will recondition your wood, and the added vinegar will help it soak nice and deeply into the grain.
 This method is not going to create a uniform finish on woodwork that is heavily chipped and scratched.
 But it will fill and cover light scratches.